Black Heritage Trail

 Est. 1903

-The original Hammonds Café opened in 1903 in the Duffy Building at 625 Washington Street.
-It expanded in 1905, taking over an adjacent space and changing its address to 621 Washington.
-That same year, a ticket office for the interurban, operated by Mrs. Hammond, was added and remained until 1907.
+The original Hammond Café opened in 1903 in the Duffy Building at 625 Washington Street.
+In 1905, the café expanded into an adjacent space, and its address changed to 621 Washington.
+That same year, a ticket office for the interurban railway, operated by Mrs. Hammond, was installed in the café and remained there until 1907.
 The café closed in 1906 when Elijah Hammond assumed management of the Bissell Hotel Dining Room.
-In 1908, the Hammonds opened a second café at 544 Washington Street, operating it until 1910.
-Both locations were popular gathering spots, and patrons fondly recalled holiday meals served “the Hammond way.”
+In 1908, the Hammonds opened a second café at 544 Washington Street, which they operated until 1910.
+Both cafés were well known as gathering places for group lunches and dinners.
+In later years, locals fondly recalled wanting their Thanksgiving meals prepared “the Hammond way.”

 621–625 Washington Street